Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewCzechia provided USD 572.2 million (preliminary data) of ODA in 2024 (USD 574.5 million in constant terms) representing 0.17% of GNI.1 Over the previous years, ODA had remained relatively stable, around 0.13% of GNI, until its peak to 0.38% of GNI in 2022 due to in-donor refugee costs.
+Copy link to ODA allocation overviewCzechia provided USD 435.5 million (preliminary data) of ODA in 2025 (USD 398 million in constant terms), representing 0.12% of GNI.1 This was a decrease of 28% in real terms in volume and a decrease in the share of GNI from 2024.
+The decrease was due to a decline in bilateral ODA, particularly in-donor refugee costs.
+Over the previous years, ODA had remained relatively stable, around 0.13% of GNI, until its peak to 0.38% of GNI in 2022 due to in-donor refugee costs.
 Czechia is not on track to meet its commitment to reach 0.33% of GNI by 2030 as part of the collective EU commitment to achieve a 0.7% ODA/GNI ratio by 2030.
 Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past as Czechia provides only grants.

-In 2024, Czechia ranked 29th among Development Assistance Committee (DAC) countries when ODA is taken as a share of GNI.
-In 2023, Czechia was among DAC members with the highest share of in-donor refugee costs in total gross bilateral ODA (84.6%).
+In 2025, Czechia ranked 26th among Development Assistance Committee (DAC) members in terms of ODA volume and 32nd when ODA is taken as a share of GNI.
+In 2024, Czechia was among DAC members with the second highest share of in-donor refugee costs in total gross bilateral ODA (66%).

-Czechia has committed to several international targets and DAC standards and recommendations.
+Czechia is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Czechia: Performance against commitments and DAC Recommendations